interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 ---
-title: Interledger Node - Requirements Specification
+title: Interledger Connector - Requirements Specification
 draft: 1
 ---
-# Interledger Node - Requirements Specification
+# Interledger Connector - Requirements Specification

 This document defines the basic functions of an ILP Connector.